cswclui/katacoda-scenarios-1/mstran-007/step04.md

 **WHERE**

-* `config`, `data` and `init` are directories that created by the database upon invocation
+* `config`, `data` and `init` are directories that were created by the database upon invocation
 * `docker-compose.yml` is the file the contains the `Docker Compose` configuration settinsg
 * `monolith` contains the source code the *Fortunes Cookies* monolithic application
-* `report_gen` is the directory that has the source code for the service that consumes the data emitted from the refactored `send` component.
+* `report_gen` is the directory that has the source code for the external service that consumes the data emitted from the refactored `send` component.
-* `README.md` is the conventional file that contains content in markdown format that provides documentation about the project
+* `README.md` is the conventional file that contains documentation content in markdown format

-`report_gen` is a new service, external *Fortunes Cookies* that will consume data cominng out of the monolith.
+`report_gen` is a new service, external to *Fortunes Cookies* that will consume data cominng out of the monolith.
 The interesting work takes place in the `sender` component in the *Fortunes Cookies* monolithic application so let's go there.

 **Step 3:** Take a look at the file that contains the `sender` code.